lucasjellema/fontys-fall2022-microservices-messaging-kafka-dapr/lab2-introducingNodeJS/readme.md

 ### HelloWorld in Node

-On the machine and environment with the Node runtime, create a folder called *hello-world*.
+Create a folder called *hello-world* under folder *lab2-introducingNodeJS*.
 In this folder, create a file called *app.js*.
 Edit this file and add the following line of code:
 ```
 console.log("Hello World!")
 ```